finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TransactionPortfoliosApi();
-            var scope = scope_example;  // string | The scope of the transaction portfolio to upsert details for. var code = code_example;  // string | The code of the transaction portfolio to upsert details for.
-Together with the              scope this uniquely identifies the transaction portfolio. var effectiveAt = effectiveAt_example;  // string | The effectiveAt datetime at which the upserted details should take effect.
-Defaults              to the current datetime if not specified. (optional) var details = new CreatePortfolioDetails(); // CreatePortfolioDetails | The details to upsert to the specified transaction portfolio. (optional)
+            var scope = scope_example;  // string | The scope of the transaction portfolio to update or insert details for. var code = code_example;  // string | The code of the transaction portfolio to update or insert details for.
+Together with the              scope this uniquely identifies the transaction portfolio. var effectiveAt = effectiveAt_example;  // string | The effective datetime at which the updated or inserted details should become valid.
+Defaults to the current LUSID system datetime if not specified. (optional) var details = new CreatePortfolioDetails(); // CreatePortfolioDetails | The details to update or insert for the specified transaction portfolio. (optional)

             try
             {